 We aim to provide the estimates of positivity rate and incidence that are most timely and most representative of each week.
 We decide the most recent week we can report on based on the availability of test results for visits that have already happened, accounting for the fact that swabs have to be couriered to the labs, tested and results returned.
 On most occasions the reference data align perfectly but sometimes this is not feasible.
-This week, the reference week falls between Sunday 30 August and Saturday 5 September.
+This week, the reference week falls between 13 to 19 September 2020.

 Within the most recent week, we provide an official estimate for positivity rate and incidence based on a reference point from the modelled trends.
 For positivity rates, we can include all swab test results, even from the most recent visits.
 Therefore, although we are still expecting further swab test results from the labs, there is sufficient data for the official estimate for positivity to be based on a reference point after the start of the reference week.
-To improve stability in our modelling while maintaining relative timeliness of our estimates, we are reporting our official estimates based on the midpoint of the reference week.
-This week, the reference day for positivity rates is Wednesday 2 September 2020.
+To improve stability in our modelling while maintaining relative timeliness of our estimates we are reporting our official estimates based on the midpoint of the reference week.
+This week, the reference day for positivity rates is Wednesday 16 September 2020.

 The calculation of incidence uses time between two tests; so, for example, a participant who was last seen two weeks ago and is not due their next visit for another two weeks only contributes to the model up to two weeks ago.
 Our official estimates of incidence are therefore based on the first day of the reference week.
-This week, the reference day for incidence was Sunday 30 August 2020.
-The model includes all information up to 5 September (the end of the reference week), and people who tested negative on a test between 5 and 7 September are included as negative up to 5 September.
+This week, the reference day for incidence was Sunday 13 September 2020.
+The model includes all information up to 19 September (the end of the reference week), and people who tested negative on a test between 19 and 20 September are included as negative up to 19 September.

-Response rates
+Response rate